jvoegele/gradle-android-plugin/README.txt

 FUTURE DIRECTIONS
 =================

-In a future version of the Android plugin, I would like to integrate with the Eclipse plugin to ensure that Eclipse projects generated with "gradle eclipse" are optimized for Android development.
+* In a future version of the Android plugin, I would like to integrate with the Eclipse plugin to ensure that Eclipse projects generated with "gradle eclipse" are optimized for Android development.
+* Update to Gradle 0.9
+* Make it easier to declare the plugin in the build.gradle file, ideally by simply saying: usePlugin 'android' or apply plugin: 'android'